 Once you’ve removed the standing water and solid waste, your basement might look clean, but it’s far from safe.
 Sewage is filled with bacteria, viruses, and other pathogens that can pose serious health risks.
 The next step, and arguably the most important one, is to thoroughly disinfect every surface the sewage touched.
 This isn’t just about wiping things down; it’s about methodically eliminating invisible threats to make your home healthy again.
 Proper disinfection protects you and your family from potential illness and gives you peace of mind.
 Let’s walk through how to do it right.

-Using a Bleach Solution Safely
+How to Make and Use a Bleach Solution Safely

 A simple bleach solution is one of the most effective ways to kill germs left behind by a sewage backup.
 For a powerful disinfectant, you can mix one cup of regular household bleach with one gallon of water.
 Before you start, open windows and doors to get plenty of fresh air moving through the area.
 Always wear waterproof gloves and eye protection, as bleach can irritate your skin and eyes.
 Never, ever mix bleach with ammonia or any other cleaning products, as this can create toxic gas.
 Apply the solution to hard, non-porous surfaces like concrete floors, tile, and metal, and let it sit for at least 10 minutes before rinsing or wiping it away.
 This contact time is what allows the bleach to do its job and kill the harmful microorganisms.

-Choosing the Right Commercial Disinfectants
+Choosing the Right Commercial Disinfectant

 While bleach is a great option, it’s not suitable for every surface.
 It can damage wood, discolor fabrics, and corrode certain metals.
 For these materials, you’ll want to use a good commercial disinfectant.
 Look for products that are specifically labeled to kill bacteria and viruses.
 Many people find that cleaners like Pine-Sol are effective and leave behind a much fresher scent than bleach.
 When you choose a disinfectant, always read the label carefully and follow the instructions for dilution and application.
 For fabrics or upholstered items you hope to salvage, a laundry disinfectant might be a gentler but still effective choice.
 The key is to match the product to the material you’re cleaning.

-How to Sanitize Different Surfaces
+How to Sanitize Porous vs. Non-Porous Surfaces

 Disinfectant works best on a clean slate, so your first step is to wash everything.
 Using warm, soapy water, scrub all the walls, floors, and any other hard surfaces that came into contact with the sewage.
 After you’ve scrubbed everything down, rinse it all with clean water.
 Now you’re ready to apply your chosen disinfectant, whether it’s your bleach solution or a commercial product.
 Let the disinfectant sit on the surface for the recommended amount of time before you do a final rinse.
 For a major backup with extensive contamination, especially on porous materials like drywall and carpet, it’s often best to call in the pros.
 A professional team has the right equipment and expertise to handle severe situations and ensure your home is completely safe.
 If you feel overwhelmed, our emergency plumbing services are here to help.